relloyd/tubetimeout/README.md

 TubeTimeout is a light-weight parental controls app able to keep track of and block YouTube usage on your home network.

-It's designed to run on a Raspberry Pi Zero 2w or Orange Pi Zero3 and will run on similar inexpensive hardware.

 ## Features

 * Counts YouTube usage and blocks traffic using nftables